Bagan, Myanmar: How to Enhance Your Visit

 Oh, Bagan!
 The highlight of Myanmar (Burma).
 With over 2000 ancient temples and pagodas, it has the history and beauty that rivals sites like Angkor Wat.
-While it is almost certain that you will have a blast in Bagan, you visit shouldn't be a quick tour to see just a few temples, snap some pictures and then leave.
+While it is almost certain that you will have a blast in Bagan, your visit shouldn't be a quick tour to see just a few temples, snap some pictures and then leave.
 There are some interesting things to do to enhance your visit to Bagan and bring it beyond the typical day tour.

-1. Bike though Old Bagan
+1. Bike through Old Bagan

 Bagan is too big to explore on foot, so many people choose to get around by van or horse cart.
 Cycling far surpasses the two options- it is a fun and adventurous way to go.

 The Old Bagan area, home to most temples, is well suited for biking.
 The terrain is basically flat with only a couple of small uphill areas.
-It is recommended to do a one-hour biking around the area.
-Being on bike means, not only will you get the opportunity to get your body moving, but also explore the temples at a more sedate pace, have lots of photography stops and chances to mingle with people on the way.
+It is recommended to do one-hour biking around the area.
+Being on bike means, not only will you get the opportunity to get your body moving, but also explore the temples at a more sedate pace, have lots of photography stops, and have chances to mingle with people on the way.

 2. Watch the sunset from the pagodas

 With so many temples to explore in Bagan, you might get templed-out after touring a few of them.
-The finest way to end a day in Bagan and enhance your experience is watching the sunset from one of the pagodas.
-Sunset is the most magic time in Bagan.
+The finest way to end a day in Bagan and enhance your experience is by watching the sunset from one of the pagodas.
+Sunset is the most magical time in Bagan.
 It is a profound event when nature and the temples perform and dance together.
 I’ve seen many beautiful sunsets, but not many can rival those in Bagan, with raw beauty, intensity, and stupas-filled landscape.
 I’m sure you will be fascinated by it too!